 The Assessment Section is responsible for analyzing available monitoring data, both internal to DEP and from outside sources (watershed organizations; other state, local and federal agencies; river basin commissions; etc.), to determine the attainment of surface water standards.

-These monitoring and assessment methods are used for the biennial Pennsylvania Integrated Water Quality Monitoring and Assessment Report (Integrated Report).
+Assessment Methodology.
+These assessment methods are used for the biennial Pennsylvania Integrated Water Quality Monitoring and Assessment Report (Integrated Report).
 The Integrated Report is submitted to EPA, and is composed of the CWA Section 305(b) report of the water quality status of all surface waters and the Section 303(d) list of impaired waters.
-The 2014 Pennsylvania Integrated Water Quality Monitoring and Assessment Report was approved by EPA on December 19, 2014.
+The

 The TMDL Development Section is responsible for the statewide establishment of Total Maximum Daily Loads (TMDLs) developed to address waterbody impairments identified in the Pennsylvania Integrated Water Quality Monitoring and Assessment Report (Integrated Report).